Softwire/strawberry-fair/frontend/src/pages/events/2021-05-02-over-18s-band-comp-heat-one.md

 eventTypes:
   - Band competition
 ---
-The Cambridge Over 18’s Band Competition Final will be at the Junction, Cambridge Leisure Park.
+The Cambridge Band Competition continues in the evening with the Over 18s at the Portland Arms on Mitchums Corner.

 Acts TBC